-Shiseido has formulated Phase 3 of an action plan for supporting the development of the next generation commencing from fiscal 2010, thereby promoting various initiatives such as "supporting a
+Shiseido has formulated Phase 3 of an action plan for supporting the development of the next generation commencing from fiscal 2010, thereby promoting various initiatives such as "supporting a balance of

-Shiseido Company Limited Action Plan for Supporting the Development of Next Generation (From April 1, 2010 to March 31, 2013)
+Shiseido Company Limited Action Plan for Supporting the Development of Next Generation (From April 1, 2010 to March 31, 2013) (February 4, 2013: It was revised)

-Aim 1 Specific Action Plan Timing Ameliorate long working hours Continue switching off lights at 10 p.m. and expand weeks of switching off lights at 8 p.m.
-(Phase 3 Gender Equality Action Plan) FY2010 to FY2011 Career support measure for female employees Holding of Career Support Forum for Female Employees (Phase 3 Gender Equality Action Plan) FY2009 to FY2012 Improve alternative staff system for comprehensive work employees taking maternity/paternity leave From fiscal 2010, consider employing "contract employees" and "temporary employees" as alternative staff in principle.
-FY2010 onwards Make exemption from overtime working hours obligatory due to childcare and nursing care Expand the period of accepting requests for exemption from overtime work and work on holidays up until March 31, until the child becomes a fourth-grader in elementary school (amendment of employment regulations) Also, inclusion of employees taking nursing care work hours in this system will be discussed based on labor-management consultations during fiscal 2010.
-System introduced in April 2010 Support balancing In response to law amendment Expansion of nursing care leave system for children For one child: 5 days (paid leave), For two or more children: 10 days (paid leave) Half- day leave: Up to 20 days/year Vaccination and health check are also permitted (Ordinance of the Ministry of Health, Labor and Welfare (proposal)) System introduced in April 2010 work/childbirth, childcare and nursing care Additional parental leave for moms and dads (tentative name) Permit contract employees to take parental leave until the child is 14 months old.
+Aim Specific Action Plan Timing Ameliorate long working hours Continue switching off lights at 10 p.m. and expand weeks of switching off lights at 8 p.m.
+(Phase 3 Gender Equality Action Plan) FY2010 to FY2011 Career support measure for female employees Holding of Career Support Forum for Female Employees (Phase 3 Gender Equality Action Plan) FY2009 to FY2012 work/childbirth, to law Make exemption from overtime working hours obligatory due to childcare and nursing care Expand the period of accepting requests for exemption from overtime work and work on holidays up until March 31, until the child becomes a fourth-grader in elementary school (amendment of employment regulations) Also, inclusion of employees taking nursing care work hours in this system will be discussed based on labor-management consultations during fiscal 2010.
+System introduced in April 2010 In response to law amendment Expansion of nursing care leave system for children For one child: 5 days (paid leave), For two or more children: 10 days (paid leave) Half- day leave: Up to 20 days/year Vaccination and health check are also permitted (Ordinance of the Ministry of Health, Labor and Welfare (proposal)) System introduced in April 2010 Additional parental leave for moms and dads (tentative name) Permit contract employees to take parental leave until the child is 14 months old.
 Measures are taken for regular employees System introduced in April 2010 Encouraging fathers whose infants are less than 8 weeks old to take paternity leave Fathers who acquired paternity leave within 8 weeks after their spouses gave birth may take paternity leave again.
 System introduced in April 2010 Establishment of short-term nursing care leave Establish short-term nursing care leave to accommodate employees who will accompany a family member under nursing care (Up to 5 days/year for one family member and up to 10 days/year for two or more family members.)
-System introduced in April 2010 Measure for the next generation Holding Bring Your Kids to Work Day In considering expanding the target from internal to external (including children of Shiseido's business partners and children in general), also consider expanding the day to cover sales and affiliated companies.
+System introduced in April 2010 Measure for the next generation Holding Bring Your Kids to Work Day In considering expanding the target from internal to external (including children of Shiseido's business partners and children in general).
 FY2010 onwards